In the digital world, the most important touching point is engaging with your users through content.

 Corina told us that she takes great pride in this campaign because they partnered with many influencers and co-created content for both channels.

-Find out more about Corina's insights regarding Booking.com's marketing strategy in Insider Insights podcast episode:
+Find out more about Corina's insights regarding Booking.com's digital marketing strategy in Insider Insights podcast episode:

 With 106 posts published in the past year and an engagement rate of 7.5%, this campaign had skyrocketed reactions from Booking.com's fans.